bucs445fall2025/project-virtualenvironment/sprints/ch8_sprint/sprint.md

 ### The summary of the entire project

 Currently, we have what we had last time, a UI and the logic for drawing as well as a couple of tools.
 We now also have the framework for a node.js server.
+Additionally, we have the Docker files set up.

 ***